kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Acrobotic; did quite a few fun electronics classes here including setting up a weather server, and a home detection system (in Python) (LA)
 - Keystone Art Space (I think the building was bought by the Agassis and turned into a school) (LA)

-## Hackerspaces
+## Hackerspaces (Maker/hacker scene)
 - Null Space Labs (LA)
 - Queerious Labs (SF)
 - 23B (I've been to Sparklecon a few times) (Fullerton, CA)
 - Hackaday (LA, SF)
 - I did a couple of Matt's PCB workshops where we made fidget spinners did PCB soldering; first in SupplyFrame's SF office, the second in Autodesk's workshop at Pier 9 (SF)

 ## Random Medical/ Doctors Without Borders Study Abroad?
+(Science?)
-- I spent seven weeks of Summer in Undergrad in Bwiam, the Gambia, by route of Adelphi University, Morocco, Senegal and then through Banjul and Serrekunda working and living in a hospital where I worked in the pharmacy department dispensing pharmaceuticals, as well as vaccinating children in nearby villages.
+- I spent seven weeks of Summer in Undergrad in Bwiam, the Gambia, by route of Adelphi University, Morocco, Senegal and then through Banjul and Serrekunda working and living in a hospital where I worked in the pharmacy department dispensing pharmaceuticals, as well as vaccinating children and taking blood pressure (BP) in nearby villages.
 The mural we painted as a group was the last known mural at the particular hospital.
 This was through a scholarship offered from Disney, in which I was one of two persons sent from my school.
 (West Africa)

 ## Maths
 - MSRI (Derived Algebraic Geometry workshop for women) (bay area)
 - Simons Institute (Error-correcting codes workshop) (bay area)
 - Cornell Number Theory Conference 2019 (NY)